xar-network/spec/README.md

 # **Xar - crypto agnostic defi**

-The framework for layer 1 consolidated crypto agnostic decentralized finance.
+The layer 1 crypto agnostic decentralized finance platform.

 Xar Network was created from a need of corporate and central banks to use blockchain technology in a private, permissioned space.
 As our feature set grew we noticed consistent cross-over with the decentralized finance ecosystem, so eventually the Xar toolkit grew to a full-fledged decentralized finance toolbox.
 Xar Network offers access to advantages of both purely traditional banking systems and blockchain systems - using blockchain based or decentralized finance (DeFi).